-where $\omega$ is not the usual line center but taken to be each AI resonance energy.
+where ω is not the usual line center but taken to be each AI resonance energy.

 2.2.4.
-Free-free transitions broadening The last term $\gamma_f$ in Eq.
-(6) accounts for freefree transitions among autoionizing levels with $\nu_i, \nu'i$ such that
+Free-free transition broadening The last term γ_f in equation (6) accounts for free-free transitions among autoionizing levels with ν_i, ν'i such that